 The hotel was closed in 2013 to undergo major interior and exterior renovations to the building and its grounds.
 It was reopened in 2015 to commemorate the 70th Anniversary of the founding of the Worker’s Party of Korea.

 The hotel stands 30 floors tall, has 497 hotel rooms and is owned and operated by Golden Cup, the sports tourism administration of the DPRK.
-The Sosan Hotel is classed as a three-and-a-half-star hotel and is considerably cheaper than the Yanggakdo International Hotel.
-Whilst the cost is cheaper, this hotel certainly doesn’t lack in comfort or entertainment.
+The Sosan Hotel is classed as a deluxe three-and-a-half-star hotel and is considerably cheaper than other deluxe hotels and doesn’t lack in comfort or entertainment.

 The name Sosan translates to West Mountain which coincidentally is the exact mountain the hotel sits snuggly on top of.
 It is located south of Pyongyang in Mangyongdae District within the Sports Village.
 It takes 10 minutes to drive to Pyongyang Railway Station, 55 minutes to Pyongyang Airport and 12 minutes to Kim Il Sung Square which is located centrally in Pyongyang.

 Across from the Sosan hotel you can view from your hotel rooms the Pyongyang Sports Village football stadium, tennis stadium, basketball stadium, the Taedong River, Reunification Street, and downtown of Pyongyang city.

 The Sosan Hotel is most famous for its park located in the front of the hotel where BBQ meals and drinks can be enjoyed under the stars.

 Ground Floor (lobby)